 “We saw an increase in plant height and an increase in yield from what we would ordinarily expect in that field,” Griffin says.
 “You could look across the whole field, and everything looked better — much better uniformity in plant height.
 We definitely saw improvement.”

-PhytoGen brand PHY 320 W3FE, PHY 350 W3FE, PHY 440 W3FE, PHY 480 W3FE and PHY 580 W3FE all include the PhytoGen Breeding Traits™ for two-gene nematode protection.
+Most PhytoGen W3FE varieties for the Southeast and MidAtlantic include the PhytoGen Breeding Traits™ for root-knot nematode protection, and the newest varieties include resistance to reniform nematodes.
 PhytoGen Breeding Traits offer season-long, built-in protection against some of the most common pests and diseases in cotton.

 PhytoGen tops RKN-resistant varieties